arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 // JSON variable to store and process the fetched data JSONVar doc;

-// Timestamp of the last data fetch unsigned long last_time = 0;

-// Interval between data fetches (in milliseconds) unsigned long timer_delay = 10000;
+// Variable to ensure we fetch data only once bool dataFetched = false;

 void setup() {
-  // Initialize serial communication
+  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);

+  // Wait for the serial port to connect,
+  // This is necessary for boards that have native USB. while (!Serial);

+  // Attempt to start Ethernet connection via DHCP,
+  // If DHCP failed, print a diagnostic message. if (Ethernet.begin() == 0) {
+    Serial.println("- Failed to configure Ethernet using DHCP!");

-  // Start the Ethernet connection using a static IP Serial.begin(115200);
+    // Try to configure Ethernet with the predefined static IP address.
-  while (!Serial);
     Ethernet.begin(ip);
+  }
   delay(2000);
 }

 void loop() {
-  // Check if it's time to fetch new data based on the timer_delay variable if ((millis() - last_time) > timer_delay) {
+  // Ensure we haven't fetched data already if (!dataFetched) {
     // Ensure the Ethernet link is active if (Ethernet.linkStatus() == LinkON) {
       // Establish a connection to the server